Accounting professor earns 2022 Lindback Distinguished Teaching Award

 “I am incredibly honored and humbled to receive this recognition,” she said.
 “La Salle hosts such a rich history of strong teachers.
 As a student, I hold fond memories of sitting in the classroom of teaching legends, such as Jack Reardon, Paul Brazina, Marianne Gauss—all who inspired me to pursue teaching myself.
 As a faculty member, I am blessed every day to work side-by-side so many phenomenal teachers, who not only lead by example, but also challenge me to do better.
 I am very grateful to my colleagues and my students for nominating me.
 I cannot think of anything more rewarding than being acknowledged for doing something that I love to do.”

 As the inaugural recipient of the KPMG Endowed Professorship in Accounting, Wentzel is serving a three-year term professorship that recognizes teaching excellence of a full-time faculty member in the Department of Accounting.

 Wentzel is known for her dedication and commitment to students.
 Along with being a teacher, peers who nominated her lauded Wentzel as a mentor to students who oversees the Accounting Co-op program and assists students in landing internships and jobs.

-A committee of students, faculty, and administrative representatives select the recipient upon careful review of nominations from full-time faculty members and all university undergraduate and graduate students.
+“This recognition is highly valued because it is carefully examined on the judgment of exceptional achievement,” said Siconolfi, explaining that a committee of students, faculty, and administrative representatives select the recipient upon careful review of nominations from full-time faculty members and all university undergraduate and graduate students.

 During the nomination process, Wentzel’s colleagues referred to her as the kind of professor who is “dedicated to not only her current students, but all students in the accounting department,” one who exhibits a passion for their professional development and helping them secure career outcomes.
 “She truly wants the best for her students,” another colleague wrote in nominating Wentzel.